ntampellini/TSCoDe/docs/introduction.rst

 multimolecular conformational space fast and systematically, and yield a series of starting points for higher-level calculations.

-Since its inclusion of many subroutines and functionality, it also serves as a computational toolbox to automate various routine tasks, via either MM, semiempirical or DFT methods.
+Since its many subroutines and functionality, it also serves as a computational toolbox to automate various routine tasks, via either MM, semiempirical or DFT methods.

 TSCoDe is written in pure Python.
-It leverages the Numpy and Numba libraries to perform the linear algebra required to translate and rotate molecules and the `ASE <https://github.com/rosswhitfield/ase>`__ environment to perform a set of structure manipulations.
-It supports various :ref:`external calculators <installation>` (at least one required):
+The linear algebra module required to translate, rotate, embed and compare conformational ensembles is mostly compiled just-in-time with `Numba <https://numba.readthedocs.io/en/stable/>`_ and is parallelized where possible to achieve the best possible performance and scalability.
+The program supports various :ref:`external calculators <installation>` (at least one required):

--  Openbabel (>=3.1.0) (required)
 -  XTB (>=6.3) (recommended)
 -  ORCA (>=4.2)
 -  Gaussian (>=9)